Real Estate Investing for Pilots: Syndication

 But if you look online you will find quite a few success stories of pilots going into real estate and being able to make it work for them.

-While there are traditional methods to consider such as investing in the stock market, there is one particular investment strategy that is the perfect fit for busy individuals like pilots: multifamily syndication.
+While there are traditional methods to consider such as investing in the stock market, there is one particular investment strategy that could be the perfect fit for busy individuals like pilots: multifamily syndication.

 Real estate syndication is when a group of investors pool their resources together to purchase a single real estate property.
 Multifamily syndication is when this is done to purchase a multifamily property such as an apartment complex.